-Welcome to DoneSmart—a place that offers software, tools, resources and articles to help online-marketers, web-designers and bloggers work smarter.
+Welcome to DoneSmart—a place that offers software, resources and articles designed to help people work smarter online.

-So, you've spent hours of hard-work (or even days) writing a blog post (or maybe not, maybe you phoned it in, we're not judging) and now you actually want people to read it, preferably lots of people, and preferably without paying to acquire said readers.
-It would be nice if the build-it-and-they-will-come mantra always held true, but the fact is there is just way too much content out there already and people have little time to explore it—thus you need to be more direct in bringing your blog post to their attention.
-Search engines can't be relied upon to send much traffic to your blog post either, unless your a big-time blogger already, because they simply favour already popular content too much creating a catch-22 situation of needing your blog post to be popular on its own before it will be popular in search engines.
+So, you've spent hours of hard-work (or even days) writing a blog post (or maybe not, maybe you phoned it in, but nevermind) and now you actually want people to read it, preferably lots of people, and preferably without paying to acquire said readers.
+It would be nice if the build-it-and-they-will-come mantra always held true, but the fact is there is way too much content out there already and people have little time to consume it—so you need to be more direct in bringing your blog post to their attention.
+Search engines can't be relied upon to send much traffic to your blog post either, unless you're a famous blogger already, search engines favour already popular content too much creating a situation of needing your blog post to be popular on its own before it will be popular in search engines.

 With all that in mind, we have compiled a carefully researched list of effective, low-cost, legitimate (spam methods tend to backfire or fail anyway), and not-overly time-consuming ways to promote your blog post.
 All methods are genuine and worthwhile of your time, however some of these methods can be overused to the point of being spam-like, so please use your discretion and good judgement.
 Here is the list: